 Adding a new Contact: Add > Contact.
 When you are setting up a contact you can attach a company to it.
 Companies can have many people attached to them.
 The Contact details that you enter are specific to that individual though.

-- Click on the contact name, this will take you to Edit Contact screen.
+If you wish to edit any of the contact information, select the contact name in question.
+This will take you to Edit Contact screen.
 The contact details will become available for editing.

 To make an existing Contact inactive: